 Business culture in the USA

-The USA is a geographically large country, which makes it somewhat difficult to generalise about business practices and culture across its different regions.
+The US is a geographically large country, which makes it somewhat difficult to generalise about business practices and culture across its different regions.
 However, there are a few traits that are worth bearing in mind, regardless of where in the country an expat hopes to do business.

 In a similar vein, management is somewhat egalitarian, but ultimately big decisions and the responsibility for failure and success fall onto the shoulders of 'the boss'.
-Though many meetings may be had and much discussion may have taken place, senior managers may disregard the opinions of those in middle and lower level positions entirely; a particularly infuriating point for those who come from consensus-oriented cultures.
+Though many meetings may be had and much discussion may have taken place, senior managers may disregard the opinions of those in middle- and lower-level positions entirely, a particularly infuriating point for those who come from consensus-oriented cultures.

 Dos and don'ts of business in the USA